Dipole antenna: Folded dipole

+where $\ n$ is the number of parallel halfwave-long wires laid side-by-side in the antenna, and connected at their ends.
+It is also possible to modify the so-called flattened-loop design, and get nearly as good performance, by making each of the parallel wires too short by the same amount, but connecting a single capacitive loading wire (going off in nearly any direction, most often dangling) on each of the antenna ends.
+The loading wire length is equal to the single missing length of one of the parallel wires.

 Other variants

 There are numerous modifications to the shape of a dipole antenna which are useful in one way or another but result in similar radiation characteristics (low gain).
 This is not to mention the many directional antennas which include one or more dipole elements in their design as driven elements, many of which are linked to in the information box at the bottom of this page.